Get Your Property Dispute Case Packet — Resolve It in 30-90 Days

 Key Institutions and Arbitrators in Bakersfield

-While Bakersfield does not have a standalone arbitration center, it benefits from the services of regional institutions and qualified arbitrators within California.
+While Bakersfield does not have a standalone arbitration center, it benefits at a local employer of regional institutions and qualified arbitrators within California.
 Notable institutions include:

 - The American Arbitration Association (AAA)